Beloth/Ostston-Work/Notes/Next Session.md

 ### 1st Room

 * if the mercenary escaped 1st room is empty except for a table and 2 chairs, one of which is overturned and another door.
+* else 1 Thug sitting on a chair.
+  * Stealth DC12
+    * If failed Thug gets a round to run away and warn the others
+    * If success suprise round.

 ### Main room